abatista1/demo/README.md

 # demo
-This is me AWS restart demo
+This is my AWS restart demo